 Assistant Professor David Bateman writes with colleagues in this Washingon Post opinion piece about Southern politics before the Civil Rights movement and how the South paid a huge price for its commitment to white supremacy.

-In this Washington Post opinion piece, Jessica Chen Weiss, associate professor of government, and David.
-A Lake, professor of political science at the University of California at San Diego, discuss the recent trade war that the Trump Administration has instigated with China.
+… and David.
+A Lake, professor of political science at the University of California at San Diego, discuss the recent trade war that the Trump Administration has instigated with China. … and David.
+A Lake, professor of political science at the University of California at San Diego, discuss the …

-This Washington Post opinion piece written by Gustavo A. Flores-Macías, associate professor of government, contends that Mexico is an easy target for electoral interference, but that interference most likely won't come from outside the country.
+… of government, contends that Mexico is an easy target for electoral interference, but that interference most likely won't come from outside the country. … most likely won't come from outside the country.
+"What’s more likely is that someone within Mexico may try to …

 In this Washington Post editorial, Sarah Kreps, associate professor of government, and colleague Sarah Maxey, a postdoctoral fellow at the University of Pennsylvania’s Perry World House, discuss research that indicates that President Donald Trump's humanitarian rhetoric about the recent attacks in Syria can persuade the public to support military action –

-Richard Miller, the Hutchinson Professor in Ethics and Public Life in the Sage School of Philosophy, writes in this Washington Post op-ed that understanding the philosophy of libertarianism provides a basis for abandoning libertarianism.
+… Richard Miller, the Hutchinson Professor in Ethics and Public Life in the Sage School of Philosophy, writes in this Washington Post op-ed that understanding the philosophy of libertarianism provides a basis for … "a committed libertarian must condemn as wrong forcibly taking a life-preerver ornamenting another's flagpole to …

 Jonathan Lunine, the David C. Duncan Professor in the Physical Sciences and director of Cornell Center for Astrophysics and Planetary Science at Cornell University, writes in this Washington Post opinion piece about his work as a scientist on the Cassini mission for the past 27 years.